 Introduce yourself to your fellow archers and if possible decide whether you want to score or pull the arrows.
 For your first few shoots you might want to just help pull the arrows and observe the scoring until you feel confident.
 Most archers are very friendly and will happily guide you through your first few competitions.
 If you do happen to come across someone who seems unfriendly, don’t worry, some people are very focused and don’t like to chat during the competition, so don’t take it personally.

-This is also a good time to sort out where you are going to stand, put foot markers down and to sort out where people want to place their telescopes.
+This is also a good time to sort out where you are going to stand, put foot markers down if you use them, and to sort out where people want to place their telescopes.
 The normal positions on the line when shooting two details, are A and B in the first detail, then C and D in the second.
 However, if you all agree you can change your shooting position.
 If there is only one detail then the three of you will be on the line at once.

 Just before shooting starts there will be an assembly, the time of this is normally on the entry form, so just before this time, make sure you have done your warm up exercises and are ready to shoot!